 A public sector organisation that demonstrates an exemplary approach to supporting the deployment of new digital infrastructure (fibre and/or wireless), for example, real progress on barrier busting – street works, wayleaves etc. – or other activities, for example, voucher aggregation or innovative funding approaches.

 An organisation or individual who has done the most to advance independent networks in the last year.

-All nominations received by the midnight deadline on September 21st 2018 will be assessed by our expert panel of Judges.
+All nominations received by the midnight deadline on September 21st 2018 were assessed by our expert panel of Judges.